Table of Contents

 There are three types of gazing:

 - Social Gazing – This is a triangle from the eyes to the mouth.
-It is non-aggressive and shows comfort.
+It is not aggressive and shows comfort.

-- Intimate Gazing – If you want to be intimate with someone, you want to look from their eyes to their mouth and lower to the body.
+- Intimate Gazing – If you want to be intimate with someone, you want to look from their eyes to their mouth, and then lower to the body.
 If someone is doing this to you, it usually means they are having intimate thoughts about you.

 - Power Gazing – This is a triangle between the eyes and the forehead.
 It avoids the intimate areas of the mouth and body completely.

 This usually denotes uncertainty or the need for more info.
 If someone is sideways glancing and also has a furrowed brow, it can indicate suspicion or critical feelings.
 A sideways glance with eyebrows up, on the other hand, usually indicates interest or is a sign of courtship.